-- 1. not exceed a maximum number of hours allowed for completion of the degree program; - 2. maintain a minimum cumulative Graduation/Retention Grade Point Average; and - maintain a satisfactory pace toward program completion, defined as successful completion of at least 67% of the total cumulative hours attempted.
+- not exceed a maximum number of hours allowed for completion of the degree program; - maintain a minimum cumulative Graduation/Retention Grade Point Average; and - maintain a satisfactory pace toward program completion, defined as successful completion of at least 67% of the total cumulative hours attempted.

-A copy of the policy detailing the requirements is included with every award notice and is also available in the Office of Scholarships and Financial Aid and online at financialaid.okstate.edu (http://financialaid.okstate.edu).
+A copy of the policy detailing the requirements is included with every award notice and is also available in the Office of Scholarships and Financial Aid and online (https://go.okstate.edu/scholarships-financial-aid/types-of-aid/eligibility-for-federal-state-aid/satisfactory-academic-progress.html).

-Each undergraduate with a multiple-year scholarship is required to meet specific renewal criteria to continue receiving his or her scholarship the following year; the policy for each scholarship is included with the award letter and is available from the OSU Office of Scholarships and Financial Aid
+Each undergraduate with a multiple-year scholarship is required to meet specific renewal criteria to continue receiving his or her scholarship the following year; the policy for each scholarship is included with the award letter and is available from the OSU Office of Scholarships and Financial $\operatorname{\mathsf{Aid}}$.